Go Back

 Notes

-1. Ghee: Do not add less ghee than mentioned in the recipe.
+1. Ghee: Do not add less ghee than the recipe specifies.
 Using less ghee will not set the Almond Flour Sukhdi, and it will break upon slicing.

-2. Almond Flour: Measure the flour correctly and use a kitchen scale if you have one.
+2. Almond Flour: Blanched almond flour works best as it gives the sukhdi a smooth, soft texture.
+You can also use almond meal (ground almonds with skin) instead of almond flour.
+If using homemade almond meal, make sure it's finely ground and not oily.
+Measure the flour correctly and use a kitchen scale if you have one.
 If you use the cup method, fluff the almond flour with a spoon and then spoon it into a cup.
-You can also use almond meal (ground almonds with skin) instead of almond flour.

-3. Roasting: Roast the almond flour on low-medium heat and stir continuously to prevent burning.
+3. Roasting: Roast the almond flour over low to medium heat, stirring continuously to prevent burning.

 4. Jaggery: I used jaggery powder, but you can also use finely chopped jaggery.
 Chopping the jaggery is essential for easy mixing with almond flour.